Tag Archives: Michael Golden

 JURASSiC PARK #7: ON THE HUNT

 The Christmas festivities may still be upon us but you wouldn’t know it from the latest edition of Dark Horse International‘s Jurassic Park from 1993.
-Released just three days after Christmas Day itself there’s not a hint of snow or any festive wishes for its readers, but then again there never were any personal touches to the Dark Horse comics, no editorials or the like.
+Released just three days after Christmas Day itself there’s not a hint of snow or any festive wishes for its readers.
 The cover is really special though and the first by Michael Golden to feature on the UK title.
-I love its mix of the natural and technological (the computer circuits in the background), perfectly summing up the world of Jurassic Park in a gorgeous and eye-catching piece of art.
+I love its mix of the natural and technological (the computer circuits in the background), perfectly summing up the world of Jurassic Park in one gorgeous and eye-catching piece of art.

 What it does have are the next chapters in its three fantastic strips and a competition that takes me right back to late nights in bed exploring Isla Nublar on a tiny little electronic screen.
 It’s another phone-in and states it’s been made particularly easy for all to enter, then goes and continues its tradition of misspelling the island name!
 But let’s not fuss, the screenshots here may not look like much compared to today’s games but this was such fun to play and kept me awake far past lights out on many a school night.